-&lt;sup>10 See USFWS.
+8 See USFWS.
 1997.
 Intra-Service concurrence memorandum and Biological Opinion for the Washington Department of Natural Resources Habitat Conservation Plan.
 U.S. Fish and Wildlife Service, Lacey, WA.
 January, 1997, pp. 5-6, 14, 22, 23, and 66.

-&lt;sup>11 See DNR.
+9 See DNR.
 2021.
 Identifying Stands to Meet Older Forest Targets in Western Washington, Allen Estep and Mike Buffo, p.
 11, Table 5.

 In summary, DNR has failed to develop a plan to meet the older-forest targets described in the general silvicultural strategy of the Policy for Sustainable Forests; has failed to implement the Multispecies Conservation Strategy of the HCP in the South Coast planning unit; and has failed to demonstrate that it can meet the stand structure objectives of its incidental take permit in the South Coast HCP planning unit.
-DNR has argued that it is not the state's responsibility to manage for biodiversity or provide for the recovery of endangered species, and that it is within their authority to "terminate the HCP" at any time.
-However, this claim contradicts language in the Policy for Sustainable Forests and recent statements by the Director of the Forest Resources Division.

-Instead of logging the oldest and most structurally complex forests that remain in the planning unit, we recommend that DNR focus on developing a management strategy to generate revenue for trust beneficiaries that conserves older forests, accelerates the development of fully functional forests, and is consistent with the requirements of DNR's Habitat Conservation Plan, the Intra-Service Biological Opinion for the HCP, PR 14-004-046, and the Policy for Sustainable Forests.
+Instead of logging the oldest and most structurally complex forests that remain in the planning unit, we recommend that DNR focus on developing a management strategy to generate revenue for trust beneficiaries that conserves older forests, accelerates the development of fully functional forests, and is consistent with the requirements and objectives of DNR's Habitat Conservation Plan, the Intra-Service Biological Opinion for the HCP, PR 14-004-046, and the Policy for Sustainable Forests.